qnx-ports/build-files/docker/README.md

 When you're trying to build multiple QNX projects (demo apps, QNX ports, and your own programs), it can be challenging to maintain a perfect development environment with all of the right dependencies available.
 This open-source Docker-based build environment aims to simplify building projects by helping you to create a clean and consistent build environment on your host.

 The Dockerfile creates an Ubuntu container and pre-installs many common dependencies needed for project building.
-It also mounts your home directory into the container so folders such as your QNX license and SDP installation (`~/.qnx` and `~/qnx800` by default), plus any projects you are building, will be available to the build environment in the container.
-(If your QNX installation location is customized, you may wish to edit `docker-create-container.sh` to mount a more appropriate directory.)
+It also mounts the qnx_workspace directory (from your home) into the container, so any projects you are building, will be available to the build environment in the container.
+It also adds an SDP installation, so you are ready to go!

 Feel free to modify the Dockerfile and scripts for your own usage, and please consider contributing suggested changes or issues to this repo for the benefit of others in the community!